Oakerthorpe Manor – Home 87822 Manor House

 All rooms have original ornate cornice and period features, including marble fireplaces in most rooms on the first two floors.
-Fireplaces on the ground floor are open (except games room) and can be used by guests as required.
+Fireplaces in the sitting room, drawing room and dining room may be used by guests as required.
 Coal, sticks and logs are made available.
-There are four reception rooms on the ground floor, including the drawing room with doors opening on to the lawn, which is beautiful in the Summer, the dining room has an antique mahogany dining table and chairs, together with extraordinary marble fireplace.
-There is the oak pannelled games room incorporating pool table and quiz machine. the lounge overlooks the lawn, has an often used marble fireplace and stripped antique pine floors.
+There are four reception rooms on the ground floor, including the drawing room with doors opening on to the lawn, which is beautiful in the Summer, the dining room has a table large enough for everyone, together with extraordinary marble fireplace.
+There is the oak panelled games room incorporating pool table and quiz machine.
+The lounge overlooks the lawn, has an often used marble fireplace and stripped antique pine floors.
 The inner hallway provides a further quiet sitting area.

-The kitchen has two ovens, a built in microwave, built in coffee machine as well as dishwasher and washing machine.
-The original servant bells can be seen, and there is an aga that can be used for cooking (good for jacket potatoes!).
+The kitchen has two ovens and a built in microwave, as well as dishwasher and washing machine.
+The original servant bells can be seen in here too.

 There are two cots available, by request, together with one high chair and a booster seat.